grMLEqomlkkU5Eeinz4brIrOVCUCkJuN/diskycache/docs/configuration-examples.md

 ## Best Practices

+### Configuration Object Approach
+1. **Use configuration objects**: Prefer the modern configuration object approach for new projects
+2. **Specify only what you need**: Use minimal configuration and let defaults handle the rest
+3. **Group related settings**: Organize configuration by purpose (core, performance, precision, system)
+4. **Document custom settings**: Add comments for non-default values explaining why they're needed
+5. **Use meaningful names**: Choose descriptive cache directory names and file extensions

+### Legacy Constructor Approach
 1. **Use descriptive units**: "500MB" is clearer than "500"
 2. **Choose appropriate units**: Use "GB" for large sizes, "KB" for small sizes
 3. **Be consistent**: Use the same unit type throughout your application
 4. **Validate configurations**: Check for errors in configuration parsing
 5. **Monitor usage**: Use `getConfiguration()` to verify settings
 6. **Update dynamically**: Use update methods for runtime configuration changes

+### General Recommendations
+1. **Start with defaults**: Begin with default configuration and tune as needed
+2. **Test thoroughly**: Especially for large cache sizes (>500MB)
+3. **Monitor performance**: Use health checks and statistics to monitor cache behavior
+4. **Plan for growth**: Consider cache size requirements as your application scales
+5. **Use appropriate lifetimes**: Balance cache hit rates with memory usage
+6. **Handle errors gracefully**: Implement proper error handling for cache operations